Neeraj1942/NLPandSentimentAnalysis/README.md

-**Stock Market Prediction Project**

-Explanation -

-# NLPAndSentimentAnalysis
+# Stock Market Prediction Project Using NLP And Sentiment Analysis

-# Investment Portfolio Analysis with Natural Language Processing
+## Investment Portfolio Analysis with Natural Language Processing

 This Python script integrates financial data analysis with sentiment analysis using NLP techniques.
 Here's an overview of what the script does: